Lee Tomboulian

-Leland Diran Tomboulian (born January 8, 1960) is an American jazz pianist, accordionist, composer, arranger and educator.
+Leland Diran Tomboulian (born January 8, 1960) is an American jazz pianist, accordionist, composer, arranger, and educator.

 Early life and career

-Lee Tomboulian was born in White Plains into a music-loving family.
-He was the youngest of four children raised by Clyde Tomboulian and sculptor Norma Tomboulian.
-Lee Tomboulian displayed an affinity for music, and for the piano in particular, by age seven.
-He was encouraged in this pursuit with several years of private instruction.
+Lee Tomboulian was born in 1960 in White Plains, New York.
+He is the youngest of four children of Clyde Tomboulian and sculptor Norma Tomboulian.
+He displayed an affinity for music, in particular for the piano, by age seven, and was given several years of private instruction.

 Tomboulian attended the University of Arkansas, majoring in music composition with a minor in theater arts.
-He continued to live and work in Arkansas for more than a decade.
-It was there that he met his wife, jazz singer Elizabeth (Betty) Elkins, in the late eighties.
+He continued to live and work in Arkansas for more than a decade, where he met his wife, jazz singer Elizabeth "Betty" Elkins, in the late eighties.

 In 1989 he formed the ensemble Circo Verde.
-The group was influenced in especially by the music of Brazil and Uruguay.
-A particular inspiration was Brazilian percussionist Airto Moreira's 1973 album Fingers, whose Uruguayan rhythm section would go on to form their own influential jazz fusion trio, Opa.
+The group was influenced by the music of Brazil and Uruguay, particularly Brazilian percussionist Airto Moreira's 1973 album Fingers, whose Uruguayan rhythm section formed their own influential jazz fusion trio, Opa.
 One of Opa's founding members, Hugo Fattoruso, produced the debut recording of Tomboulian's self-described "pop-latin-jazz" ensemble more than a decade later.

 In 1992, Tomboulian married Elizabeth Elkins.
-The following year, they departed Arkansas for Denton, Texas where Tomboulain would attend the University of North Texas as a graduate student.
-Tomboulain would earn a Master of Music in Jazz Studies in 1997.
+The following year, they departed Arkansas for Denton, Texas where Tomboulian attended the University of North Texas as a graduate student, earning a Master of Music in Jazz Studies in 1997.
 While earning his degree, he performed and recorded with the university's One O'Clock Lab Band, appearing on the CD Lab '97.
-That album features the track, "B.B.", composed and arranged by Tomboulian.

-At some point during the Tomboulians' 12-year stay in Denton, Circo Verde's name became simply Circo, the name under which its two albums were recorded.
+The album features a track, "B.B.", composed and arranged by Tomboulian.
+At some point during the Tomboulians' 12-year stay in Denton, Circo Verde's name became simply Circo, under which name its two albums were recorded.

 In 2005, the Tomboulians moved to Wisconsin, where Lee served as Instructor of Jazz Piano and Improvisation at Lawrence University Conservatory of Music.
-He continued to serve in this capacity until 2011, when the couple again relocated, this time to New York City.
-Since then, Tomboulian has released a CD, Imaginarium with solo piano and overdubbed accordion.
+He continued in this capacity until 2011, when the couple relocated to New York City.
+Since then, Tomboulian has released a CD, Imaginarium, with solo piano and overdubbed accordion.